-The DBSA worked towards achieving exceptional results even in the extremely difficult global, regional and domestic economic conditions during the 2022/23 financial year, meeting 89% of its targets.
-Notable achievements include both financial outcomes such as the return on sustainable earnings, total disbursements, cost to income ratio (financing business) and value of infrastructure delivered, and development outcomes achievements include projects approved for funding by DBSA's existing climate and environmental facilities, DLabs outputs and empowerment support as detailed in the table below.
-The value of prepared projects approved was overachieved benefiting from the delays experienced in the finalization of the renewable energy projects and Risk Mitigation Independent Power Producer Procurement Programme from the previous year.
+The DBSA worked towards achieving exceptional results, even in the context of sluggish global, regional and domestic economic recovery during the 2023/24 financial year, meeting 82.4% of its targets.
+Notable achievements include both financial outcomes, such as the return on sustainable earnings, total disbursements and cost to income ratio (financing business), and development outcomes, including unlocking the infrastructure investment under-resourced municipalities, projects approved for funding by DBSA's existing climate and environmental facilities and empowerment support as detailed in the table below.
+The percentage of procurement spend on black women-owned suppliers for infrastructure development third party funds exceeded the targets.
+This can be attributed to the awarding of construction contracts to entities that have black women share ownership of 30% and above during the financial year.

-The targets for the following key performance indicators were either not met or partially achieved:
+The targets for the following three key performance indicators were partially achieved: